calvin-cs262-fall2023-teamh/stressReliever-project/README.md

 # MindfulKnights

 In an era where the demands of school life continue to escalate, students find themselves amidst an ever-mounting pressure cooker.
 The constant rise in academic stress has created an urgent need for tools that aid in navigating this overwhelming landscape.
-It's in response to this escalating pressure that MindfulKnights was conceived.
+It's in response to this escalating pressure that MindfulKnights was created.

-At MindfulKnights, we understand the relentless cycle of stress that students face in their academic journey.
-This understanding has driven us to create a sanctuary—a digital oasis amid the tumultuous tides of school life.

-Our mission is clear: to offer a refuge from the escalating stress, providing students with a tranquil space to momentarily detach from the overwhelming demands of academics.
-MindfulKnights goes beyond a mere study aid; it's a haven, meticulously designed to foster relaxation, kindle creativity, and instil a sense of balance amidst the chaos.
+Our mission is clear: to offer a refuge from the escalating stress, providing students with a space to momentarily detach from the overwhelming demands of academics.
+MindfulKnights goes beyond a mere study aid; it's a place meticulously designed to foster relaxation, kindle creativity, and instil a sense of balance amidst the chaos.

 Within MindfulKnights, explore an array of tools and activities that support your mental well-being and academic success:

-- Relaxation & Focus: Discover diverse activities that facilitate relaxation and swift refocusing during study breaks.

-- Creative Expression: Engage with various outlets within the app, allowing your creativity to flourish unrestricted.

-- Progress Monitoring: Track your journey within MindfulKnights, marking milestones towards a more centered, stress-resilient study routine.
+**Relaxation & Focus**: Explore a variety of activities aimed at promoting relaxation and quick refocusing during study breaks.
+Within this section, find tools like our breathing exercises on the fidget page that aid in relaxation, allowing you to reset and recharge swiftly.
+Use the break timer to manage your study sessions effectively, knowing precisely when it's time to return to your tasks.

+**Creative Expression**: Immerse yourself in diverse outlets within the app that nurture unrestricted creativity.
+The drawing page serves as a canvas for your artistic expressions, enabling you to sketch, doodle, or create visual representations of your ideas.
+Your previous drawings are stored for easy access, encouraging you to revisit and build upon your creative endeavours whenever inspiration strikes.

+**Progress Monitoring**: Keep tabs on your MindfulKnights journey by marking significant milestones on your path to a more balanced and stress-resilient study routine.
+Track your progress in managing stress through activities like using the breathing tool and vent space on the fidget page, providing a visual representation of your stress management strategies.

 MindfulKnights stands not just as an app but as a dedicated companion for students, a digital ally in the battle against escalating academic pressures.
-It's here to empower you, offering a haven where tranquility and focus harmoniously coexist amid the rigors of student life.
+It's here to empower you, offering a haven where tranquillity and focus harmoniously coexist amid the rigours of student life.

 # Project Deliverables
 - Design Models